In this article, learn about the definition of "Core Self," what it feels like, how to access it for yourself, and how to bring it into daily life.

 If you’d like, you can now make some sort of commitment to yourself to bring more Core Self energy into daily life.
 Some examples could be stopping to take 5 deep breaths once an hour at work, meditating every morning when you wake up, or bring more compassion and curiosity to your inner experience throughout the day.
 Accessing Core Self will do wonders for you when you are in therapy sessions, but it REALLY starts to pay off when you start to connect to it more in your daily life!
 People often find that, when they do this, they become less reactive, more present, and more fulfilled.

 One way you can connect to Core Self is through experiential meditations designed specifically to help you experience Core Self.
 I have made a meditation called “Deep Breathing with the Ocean.”
 This meditation helps you notice parts, unblend from them, and practice just “being.”
-I have also written a guided Core Self meditation that I do with all new clients (I haven't recorded this for Insight Timer yet).
+"Connecting to Core Self" is another option, and comes in 2 versions: one for beginners and one for people with a little more experience .
 Another meditation is the “Path Meditation” created by Dick Schwartz, the founder of IFS therapy.
 If you're reading this blog post by phone, please download the free "Insight Timer" app before clicking on the links.
+The links should take you directly to the meditation webpage on desktop or laptop.

 If you can begin to connect to Core Self more regularly, it could truly change your life.
 I hope you found this material helpful!